All Episodes

 He hasn't even answered the first question.

-Uh he should, if possible.
+He should, if possible.

-Uh, they're in tunnels.
+They're in tunnels.

 We know that from one of the released hostages.

-And if you're really confident that if you give enough time to a terrorist organization that was beheading babies and killing children uh and teenagers and women and raping them, uh, then you're putting your confidence in the wrong spot because that's not going to work.
+And if you're really confident that if you give enough time to a terrorist organization that was beheading babies and killing children and teenagers and women and raping them, then you're putting your confidence in the wrong spot because that's not going to work.

-I just I it drives me crazy.
+I just, it drives me crazy.

-But the official radio broadcaster of the U.S. government, voice of America, they they're now refusing to describe Hamas as a terrorist organization, which, at least so far, has yet to prompt any protest from the Biden administration, and they control the voice of America.
+But the official radio broadcaster of the U.S. government, Voice of America, they're now refusing to describe Hamas as a terrorist organization, which at least so far has yet to prompt any protests from the Biden administration.

 One poll shows 73% of Americans want Biden to use the Marines to rescue American hostages.

-Uh if they had actionable intelligence, I would say, you know, I love our guys so much.
+If they had actionable intelligence, I would say, you know, I love our guys so much.

 If they could pull that sucker off, nobody would be happier than me.